Multirotors from Takeoff to Real-Time Full Identification Using the Modified Relay Feedback Test and Deep Neural Networks: Acknowledgment

 \begin{IEEEbiography}[{ }]{Pedro Henrique Silva} received the B.Sc. degree in control engineering from the Federal University of Itajubá - Brazil, in 2017, and is currently pursuing his M.Sc. in AI from the University of Bath.
 He started in the field of UAVs first as a participant on international competitions and later professionally in the agriculture industry.
 He is currently a Research Associate with the Khalifa University Center for Autonomous Robotic Systems (KUCARS).
 His research interests include perception, control and AI applied to autonomous vehicles. \end{IEEEbiography}

-\begin{IEEEbiography}[{ }]{Mohamad Chehadeh} received his MSc. in Electrical Engineering from Khalifa University, Abu Dhabi, UAE, in 2017.
-He is currently with Khalifa University Center for Autonomous Robotic Systems (KUCARS).
-His research interest is mainly focused on identification, perception, and control of complex dynamical systems utilizing the recent advancements in the field of AI. \end{IEEEbiography} \begin{IEEEbiography}[{ }] {Mohamad Wahbah} received his BSc. and MSc. in Electrical Engineering from Khalifa University, Abu Dhabi, UAE.
+\begin{IEEEbiography}[{ }] {Mohamad Wahbah} received his BSc. and MSc. in Electrical Engineering from Khalifa University, Abu Dhabi, UAE.
 He is currently working as a research associate at Khalifa University Center for Autonomous Robotic Systems (KUCARS).
 Currently he is involved in perception and estimation solutions for autonomous robots. \end{IEEEbiography}

 \begin{IEEEbiographynophoto}{Oussama Abdul Hay} received his MSc.
 In Thermal Power and Fluids Engineering from The University of Manchester, UK.
 He is currently working as a research associate at Khalifa University Center for Autonomous Robotic Systems (KUCARS).
 His research interests are in the fields of perception and visual servoing for autonomous robots. \end{IEEEbiographynophoto}